moneroexamples/openmonero/README.md

-# Open Monero - a fully open sourced implementation of MyMonero
+# Open Monero - a fully open sourced implementation of MyMonero backend

-In this example [restbed](https://github.com/Corvusoft/restbed/) is used to provide Monero related JSON REST service.
-To demonstrate this, a service called Open Monero was developed.
+In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
+For this purpose, a service called Open Monero was developed.